Computational category-theoretic rewriting

 There are many desiderata for software development in academic and industrial settings alike, such as velocity of development, robustness to future changes in design, and correctness.
 We demonstrated how designing software with category-theoretic abstractions facilitates the achievement all three of these, using the mature field of graph rewriting software as a case study.

-While current graph transformation software in use is often very specialized to particular domains, such as chemistry, we show that DPO, SPO, and SqPO rewriting can be efficiently performed on \C-sets, which are viewed as a subset of typed graphs (discrete opfibrations) with desirable theoretical and performance characteristics, and we have presented the first practical implementation for this.
+While current graph transformation software in use is often very specialized to particular domains, such as chemistry, we show that DPO, SPO, SqPO, and PBPO+ rewriting can be efficiently performed on \C-sets, which are viewed as a subset of typed graphs (discrete opfibrations) with desirable theoretical and performance characteristics, and we have presented the first practical implementation for this.
 This result allows generic rewrite operations to be used in a variety of contexts, when it would otherwise be time-consuming and error-prone to develop custom rewrite algorithms for such a multitude of data structures or to work with typed graphs and enforce the discrete opfibration condition by other means.
 We also extended these implementations to the first practical implementations of homomorphism search, structured cospan rewriting, and distributed graphs for arbitrary \C-sets.
 Our internal benchmark showed that \C-set rewriting can leverage the discrete opfibration condition to outperform typed graphs in memory and speed, and an external benchmark showed a significant speedup relative to comparable graph rewriting software.